Mo Williams: Return to Cleveland (2015–2017)

 On July 10, 2015, Williams signed a two-year, $4.3 million contract with the Cleveland Cavaliers, returning to the franchise for a second stint and reuniting him with LeBron James.
-In his first game for the Cavaliers since 2011, Williams recorded 19 points and 7 assists, filling in for the injured Kyrie Irving as a starter in the team's season opening loss to the Chicago Bulls on October 27.
+In his first game for the Cavaliers since 2011, Williams recorded 19 points and 7 assists, filling in for the injured Kyrie Irving as a starter in the team's season-opening loss to the Chicago Bulls on October 27.
 Over the Cavaliers' first 23 games of the season, Williams played in 20 of them and started in 14.
 Over that stretch, he averaged 13.0 points and 4.1 assists in 27.6 minutes per game, as he shared the point guard role with Matthew Dellavedova.
 However, upon the return of Kyrie Irving from injury on December 20, Williams' role decreased and his minutes were drastically reduced, partially due to suffering from his own injury, a torn ligament in his right thumb.
 On January 12, he was excused by the team from their game in Dallas to tend to a personal matter.
 He started seeing more minutes in early February, but following the All-Star break, he appeared in just one game between February 18 and March 24 due to swelling in his left knee after being diagnosed with chondromalacia.
-He made his return to the line-up on March 26 against the New York Knicks, scoring eight points in 13 minutes off the bench.
+He made his return to the lineup on March 26 against the New York Knicks, scoring eight points in 13 minutes off the bench.
 However, in early April, he began experiencing discomfort and increased soreness in his left knee, forcing him to miss more time.
 Williams received limited playing time during the Cavaliers' playoff run, a run that saw the team reach the 2016 NBA Finals with a 12–2 record.
-Williams made his first appearance in the NBA Finals during a Game 1 loss to the Golden State Warriors.
-Despite the Cavaliers going down 3–1 in the series following a Game 4 loss, they went on to win the series in seven games to become the first team in NBA history to win the championship after being down 3–1.
+Williams made his first appearance in the NBA Finals during a game 1 loss to the Golden State Warriors.
+Despite the Cavaliers going down 3–1 in the series following a game 4 loss, they went on to win the series in seven games to become the first team in NBA history to win the championship after being down 3–1.